ramytanios/nix-config/README.md

 Nix configuration flake for my personal machines (macOS and NixOS).

-❗*I am a complete Nix beginner -- This is work in progress!*
+❗*I am a complete Nix beginner

+⌛*This is work in progress!*

 💡Heavily inspired by [buntec](https://github.com/buntec/nix-config)